NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 At 10:15:25 AM CDT, I started up Cowrie, the honeypot is officially exposed to the world wide web.

 ### 10:27 AM - First Contact
 at 10:27:21 AM CDT, we have first contact!
-No login attempt yet, this was likley just a port scan / probe.
+No login attempt yet, this was likely just a port scan / probe.
 {{< figure src="/images/firstcontact.png" alt="First contact" width="120%" >}}
-Using IP geolocation, we can see the requests originate from Signapore.
+Using IP geolocation, we can see the requests originate from Singapore.
-{{< figure src="/images/15minutesin.png" alt="Signapore" width="120%" >}}
+{{< figure src="/images/15minutesin.png" alt="Singapore" width="120%" >}}

 ### 10:28 AM - First Login
 at 10:28:42 AM, a successful login from the same IP